 Data Protection Officer (“DPO”) and Designated Representative

 The GDPR imposes two new requirements for certain companies involved with EU personal data.
 Firstly, it will now be mandatory for companies that process or store substantial amounts of EU personal data to appoint a data protection officer.
-Secondly, companies that are not established within the EU are now required to designate a representative in the EU to represent the company with respect to its obligations under the GDPR.
-These functions are separate and distinct but equally important.
+Secondly, companies that are not established within the EU might now be required to designate a representative in the EU to represent the company with respect to its obligations under the GDPR.
+These functions are separate and distinct and are both important for compliance.

 - the nature of the breach, including categories and approximate number of data subjects concerned, and categories and approximate number of personal data records concerned;